Existence of an unbounded nodal hypersurface for smooth Gaussian fields in dimension $d \ge 3$: Introduction

-\paragraph{The proof for Bernoulli percolation.} To explain the proof of \eqref{eq:2armsintrosuite}, let us make a brief detour to present an analogous strategy in the context of Bernoulli percolation at $p=1/2$ on $\Z^3$, for which the argument is maybe more transparent.
-For this model, we can show the result obtained from \eqref{eq:2armsintro} by replacing $R^{-3/2}$ by $0$ and $R^a$ by a large (but independent of $R$) number $L$.
-Let us explain this proof.
-We recall that in this model each edge is open with probability $1/2$ and closed otherwise, and that the states of the edges are independent of each other.
 In order to connect two large connected components $\calC$ and $\calC'$ of the square $[0,R]^2$ in $[0,R^2] \times [0,L]$ for some well-chosen $L$, one may proceed as follows.
 First, recall that by the Russo--Seymour--Welsh theory, two macroscopic connected sets in some planar domain are connected with probability uniformly bounded away from $0$ and $1$.
 By looking at Bernoulli percolation in the vertical translates $[0,R]^2 \times \{k\}$ of the square (for $k \in \{1,\dots,L\}$) and by using the independence structure of Bernoulli percolation, one obtains that if $L$ is large then with high probability there exists some height $k$ and a cluster $\calC''$ in $[0,R]^2 \times \{ k \}$ whose projection intersects both $\calC$ and $\calC'$.
 One can actually further prove that with high probability, the projection of $\calC''$ intersects $\calC$ and $\calC'$ in \textit{many} places.
 Then, one can try to connect $\mathcal{C}$ and $\mathcal{C}'$ to $\mathcal{C}''$ by using the vertical paths made of $k$ edges at each of these many places, and one obtains that $\mathcal{C}$ and $\mathcal{C}'$ are connected in $[0,R]^2 \times [0,L]$ with high probability.